 Use Sandwich Bags to Pipe Chocolate

-If you don’t have piping bags, you can use reclosable sandwich bags to pipe the chocolate, as shown above.
-Cut off one corner of the plastic bag to make a hole to insert the tip.
-Be careful because it is easy to cut the hole too big.
+If you don’t have piping bags, you can use reclosable sandwich bags to pipe the chocolate, as shown in the image above.
+Cut off one corner of the plastic bag to create a hole for inserting the tip.
+Be careful, as it is easy to cut the hole too large.
 If you don’t use the coupler, place the piping tip inside the bag and slide it through the hole in the corner of the sandwich bag.
 Then, spoon in the melted chocolate.
 Close the bag and start piping.

 Use Gallon-Sized Bags to Pipe Frosting

 You can also use reclosable bags for piping frosting onto the cupcakes.
 However, you will need a large bag to pipe frosting, so I recommend using a gallon-sized freezer bag because they are thicker and can take more pressure when you pipe.
-Use a large star tip to pipe the frosting (see Recipe Notes below for a buying source).
-If the frosting is difficult to pipe onto the cupcakes, add more cream to soften it.
+Use a large star tip to pipe the frosting.
+If the frosting is difficult to pipe onto the cupcakes, add more cream to make it easier to work with.
 If it is too runny, add more powdered sugar to stiffen it.

 Trace a Template to Make Rings

-Use the provided template (shown in the above photo) to make the Olympic Rings.
+Use the provided template (shown in the photo above) to create the Olympic Rings.
 Download and print the template using the button below.
 It has two ring sizes–2 inches and 2.5 inches.
 The Olympic rings in these photos used the 2.5-inch size template rings.

 How to Use the Template for Olympic Rings Cupcakes

 Print the template and place it on a flat cookie sheet.
-Place a sheet of parchment paper or waxed paper over the template.
+Then, place a sheet of parchment paper or waxed paper over the template.
 Use the piping bag with melted chocolate and a round piping tip.
 Draw the circles by squeezing the piping bag and tracing the template circles (as shown in the photo above).
-Do not try to overlap the rings; draw individual ones instead.
+Do not try to overlap the rings; instead, draw individual ones.
 Move the template sheet under the parchment paper and draw more circles.
 When finished, place the cookie sheet with the parchment sheet and chocolate circles into the refrigerator.
 Keep the template sheet to pipe another color.

 Inserting the Rings into the Cupcakes

-When you pipe a circle, the starting and stopping points overlap, making the ring thicker in one spot.
-Do not worry about making perfect rings because it is easy to hide the thickened section by inserting that spot into the cupcake frosting (shown above.)
+When you pipe a circle, the starting and stopping points overlap, resulting in a thicker ring in one spot.
+Do not worry about making perfect rings, as it is easy to hide the thickened section by inserting that spot into the cupcake frosting (shown above).

 Order of the Olympic Rings

-When you insert the chocolate rings into the cupcakes, start on the back row and place a blue, black, and red Olympic ring–in this order.
+When inserting the chocolate rings into the cupcakes, start with the back row and place a blue, black, and red Olympic ring in this order.
 Then, insert a yellow ring in front of the blue and black ones.
 Insert a green one in front of the black and red rings.
-This will make the rings look like they overlap.
+This will make the rings appear to overlap.
 You can place the Olympic rings as close as you like.
 However, set the back row higher than the front row.
 The frosting is very forgiving if you need to adjust the rings.

 Make Extra Rings